mbryzek/rollout/README.md

 ### General background for designing the test service

   - Every new test is assigned a random key ( a string )
-  - apply murmur3 to the user guid, using the test key as the seed
+  - apply murmur3 to the id, using the test key as the seed
   - Hash to an integer: 0..100 or 0...1000
   - Then you can choose the split, e.g. 0-30 is A, 31-60 is B, 61 - 100 is C
   - For a rollout, you can do 0-10 for test, 11-100 is control.
 Gradually increase the test
   - Implement as copy on edit so you can see the change in percentages

-Reshuffling has to be random and equally distributed - used MurMur3 - back testing to verify distribution
+Reshuffling has to be random and equally distributed - used MurMur3 - back testing to verify distribution for this algorithm.

-Key decision is what to use as the identifier - should be a string - device ID?
-User guid? other?
-From an API standpoint - just accept a string.
-The caller will determine what string to pass in.
+Key decision is what to use as the identifier.
+From an API perspective, we just accept a string.
+The caller will determine what string to pass in (e.g. pass in a user id, session id, etc. - API doesn't care and things will work as long as caller is consistent).

 ## Acknowledgements